Julius Erving: Post-basketball career

-Erving made a cameo appearance in the 1993 movie Philadelphia starring Tom Hanks and Denzel Washington, and in the sitcom Hangin' with Mr. Cooper in 1995.
+Erving made a cameo appearance in the 1993 movie Philadelphia starring Tom Hanks and Denzel Washington and in the sitcom Hangin' with Mr. Cooper in 1995.
+He appeared as The Minister in the 2012 remake of Steel Magnolias for Lifetime television.
 He also made a cameo appearance as himself in "Lice", the tenth episode of the ninth season of the comedy series The Office (2013).
 Erving appeared as himself in the 2022 movie Hustle starring Adam Sandler and Juancho Hernangómez.